marwa38/marwatawfik.github.io/_pages/projects.md

+---
+permalink: /non-menu-page/
+title: "Projects"
+excerpt: "This is a page not in the main menu"
+author_profile: true
+redirect_from:
+  - "/nmp/"
+  - "/nmp.html"
+---

 * Host-microbiome interactions in gut regions after nutritional programming in Atlantic salmon (_Salmo salar_) with a plant-rich diet.
 Project code available at <a href="{{https://github.com/marwa38/NP_intesParts_integrative}}">NP_intesParts_integrative</a>.
 * Microbiome-transcriptome gut interactions after nutritional programming in Atlantic salmon (Salmo salar) with plant-rich diet.
 Project code available at <a href="{{https://github.com/marwa38/NP_devStages_integrative}}">NP_devStages_integrative</a>.
 * Gut regions transcriptome after nutritional programming in Atlantic salmon (Salmo salar) with plant- rich diet.
 Project code available at <a href="{{https://github.com/marwa38/NP_intesParts_RNAseq}}">NP_intesParts_RNAseq</a>.